tukkek/eloquium/README.md

 3. Replace the middle syllables from any names in the same gender.
 4. Replace the final syllable from any name in the same gender.

-For example: picking the name John-a-than and dividing it into John-a-than, we could get a result of Do-u-ley:
+For example: picking the mexican name Guadalupe and dividing it into Gua-da-lu-pe, we could get a result of Car-li-a-la:

+* Car- from Carmen
-* Do- from Donald
+* -li- from Alicia
-* -u- from Douglas
+* -a- from Juana
-* -ley from Wesley
+* -la from Gabriela

 The generator also incentivizes more common names over less common ones.